advanced-security/secret-scanning-custom-patterns/README.md

 # custom-pattern-secrets

-Custom Secret Scanning Repo - Created by [@GeekMasher](https://github.com/geekmasher)
+Custom Secret Scanning Patterns repopository created and maintained by the GitHub Field Services.

+> :warning: This repository does not guarantee the quality or precision of the patterns which might result in False Positives

 ### [Configuration Files](./configs)